10 secret things you might not know existed in Toronto

 There are few truly secret places in a city the size of Toronto, but we nevertheless remain fascinated by that which is under the radar, under appreciated or just out of plain sight.
 It's hard to stay hidden in a city this size, but a few things manage to go mostly unexplored.

-Here are 10 secret things that you might not know existed in Toronto.
+Here are some secret things that you might not know existed in Toronto.

 Hidden just to the west of the mouth of the Humber River, the austere Air India Memorial can be one of the most tranquil places in the city.
 The memorial features a sundial pointed at Ahakista, Ireland, where the plane went down, as well as the names of the 329 victims on board.